Lloydddddddd/WaterRefillingStationSystem/README.md

 ```
-This is our project for our schoo
+This is our project for our school
 ```